mpsparrow/spectralyze-visualizer/README.md

 Graphical visualizer for [spectralyze](https://github.com/Lauchmelder23/spectralyze) by [Lauchmelder23](https://github.com/Lauchmelder23)

 ## Install
+`pip install -r requirements.txt`

-Install matplotlib and ffmpeg.
+Download ffmpeg.
 Put `ffmpeg.exe` in same folder as `visualize.py` for Windows installations.

 For best results, use the [spectralyze](https://github.com/Lauchmelder23/spectralyze) file for Windows available in the [most recent release](https://github.com/mpsparrow/spectralyze-visualizer/releases/latest) in this repository.